MexUK/Essentials/README.md

 Essentials contains over 200 commands, comes with a mapper, and is free.

-Check Commands.txt for available commands.
+Check "Essentials Commands.txt" for available commands.

 <hr>